front-matter/blog2/_posts/2021-08-28-scholarly-journals-should-use-archived.markdown

 ---

 Publishing habits changes very slowly, too slowly.
-The whole industry is incredibly inert, which can lead to severe frustration as [it did for me](https://chem-bla-ics.blogspot.com/2021/06/conflict-of-interest-or-why-i-am.html).
+The whole industry is incredibly inert, which can lead to severe frustration as [it did for me <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2021/06/11/conflict-of-interest-or-why-i-am.html).
 But sometimes small changes can do so much.

 Linkrot, the phenomenon that URLs are not persistent, has been studied, including the in scholarly settings (see